sevagh/headbang.py/docs/index.md

     return 60 / beat_step
 ```

-In the code, events (beats or bops) from the last 3 seconds of history are considered in the bpm computation, so it may take some time for the bpm to "converge" to correctness after a stable sequence of events.
+In the code, events (beats or bops) from the last 2.5 seconds (or `--bpm-history`) of history are considered in the bpm computation, so it may take some time for the bpm to "converge" to correctness after a stable sequence of events.

 Also, the subjects in the video may move however they want - finding a stable bpm from motion depends on processing frames displaying very clear and stable periodic motion, but sequences like this are rare in natural videos.

-With a minimal test we can verify the correct functioning of the bpm function:
+With a minimal test we can verify the bpm function:
 ```python
 duration = 10
 bpms = [60, 72, 75, 83, 95, 113, 152]